 We all know what it’s like to pick up an annoying sales call and question why anyone would do it.
 The thing is, there’s still no substitute for starting a conversation with someone, and (good) cold calling is still the best way to do this.

-Your sales pipeline needs leads, and for many businesses, cold calling is the way to fill it.
+Your sales pipeline needs leads, and for many businesses, cold calling with a cold calling company is the way to fill it.

 For those people who are thinking back to the last time they picked up a call from an unknown number and are still dubious, we’ve got the stats to back it up!

 Is cold calling worth the effort for B2B businesses?

 When you dig into the details though, this can be a significant number.
 If you’re making hundreds of calls a day, which is entirely possible, then you’re creating a good number of leads.

 So, what else do the stats say?

 - 57% of C-level executives value information from phone calls with sales reps (RAINGroup)

 - 82% of buyers say they have accepted meeting with sales reps after a series of calls (RAINGroup)